 We, at Clevy, have been building tools to create chatbots for years.
 Every single person in the company is in charge of either developing these tools and selling them.

 Among other technologies, Clevy is the company behind CSML, the programming language to which this blog is dedicated.
-CSML was designed to be easy to use and understandable by novices so we thought it's be a good idea to get every employee to learn the basis, so we organized a hackathon and paired developers with business teammates (marketing / sales), and this is how Botathon was born!
+CSML was designed to be easy to use and understandable by novices so we thought it was a good idea to get every employee to learn the basics, so we organized a hackathon and paired developers with business teammates (marketing/sales), and this is how Botathon was born!

-We've ran several botathons over the past two years, all of them have been huge successes, the team love them, and lot of great benefits came out of these events.
+We've run several botathons over the past two years, and all of them have been huge successes, the team loves them, and a lot of great benefits came out of these events.
 Before getting to this part, let's go over what is exactly a botathon.

 Below are the rules that we've been using for our internal Botathons:

 - Teams are made up with at least one business-oriented person and one tech person

 - Teams should be different from one botathon to the next one

 - Teams members should be chosen randomly as long as the previous rules are respected